Q. How do I become a member?

 2. place your blank $100 cheque in an envelope marked “100MenHFX” and drop it off at one of our convenient drop-boxes:

 Q. Can I just send the donation to the charity myself?

 A. No. Only members in good standing can nominate, attend and vote for the recipient charity.
 For this reason, we ask you to make use of the channels we've created to get your cheque or online donation to the recipient charity.
+That way, 100MenHFX will know you have met your quarterly commitment.
 Payment options are noted above....

 Q. Can I just give you four post-dated $100 cheques?